 Nile what?
 Most people in this part of the world have never heard of a Nile lechwe (pronounced LETCH-way or LEECH-wee).
-Lechwe belong to a family of African antelope known as Reduncines.
 Nile lechwe are native to the floodplains of the Nile River Valley.
 Most of the population lives in southern Sudan, with the remaining in western Ethiopia.
-The "Nile" part of their name tells you where they are from, but where in the world does the word lechwe come from?
+The "Nile" part of their name tells you where they are from, but where in the world does the word "lechwe" come from?
 Lechwe is a Bantu word meaning antelope, a good name for the antelope calling the Nile River Valley home.

 When it comes to dressing to impress, Nile lechwe take the cake.
-Males and females are the same color when born, but as they mature, the males change color and get much bigger.
+Males and females are the same color when born, but as they mature, males change color and get much bigger.
 This difference in color and size within the same species is called sexual dimorphism.
 Males change from the blond coloring they are born with into a dark, chocolate brown with a blazing white patch on their shoulders as adults.
 But it isn’t just the females that take notice.
-It seems the flashy coat of the adult males denotes their status.
+It seems the flashy coat of the adult males denotes their status to other males, too.

-With such dramatic markings, male Nile lechwe do not blend in with their background as well as the females do.
-But because of where Nile lechwe live, this is not a problem.
-On the open savanna, an adult male would be an easy lunch for a lion.
+On the open savanna, an adult male with this coloration would be an easy lunch for a lion.
 Yet in the dense vegetation provided by the swamps of the Nile, even a dark, handsome male Nile lechwe is camouflaged.
-As expected, all Nile lechwe are excellent swimmers.

 HABITAT AND DIET

-Living in an ecosystem with seasonal flooding, Nile lechwe have adapted to become aquatic antelope.
+Living in an ecosystem with seasonal flooding, Nile lechwe have adapted to become aquatic antelope; they dine on grasses and other vegetation in their marshy native habitat, and they are excellent swimmers.
 One of the most obvious physical adaptations to their watery environment is their long hooves.
-Compared to other antelopes that prefer dry land, Nile lechwe have long, slender hooves.
+Compared to other antelope that prefer dry land, Nile lechwe have longer, more slender hooves.
 These hooves help them walk or run through their swampy, muddy home.
 While these long hooves are helpful for moving through the water, on dry land Nile lechwe tend to look clumsy.
 Male Nile lechwe also go to the water to fight, often submerging their locked heads.

 Herd size for Nile lechwe can be from 50 to hundreds of individuals, depending on how much space is available.
 Both male and female Nile lechwe are social, with males often teaming up to chase other males away from the herd.
 Adult male Nile lechwe mark the shaggy “beard” running down their neck with urine.
 This declares their status to other males and females.
 It takes the male a lot of practice to mark himself in this unique way!

-A single baby may be born from November to January.
-The mother hides her baby in a protected area away from the herd for its first two weeks.
-She defends her calf if other herd members come near.
-By five to six months of age, the youngster is weaned and the mother is ready for her next male suitor.
+A female may bear a single calf between November and January.
+She hides her baby in a protected area away from the herd for its first two weeks and defends her calf if other herd members come near.
+By five to six months of age, the youngster is weaned, and the mother is ready for her next male suitor.

 Nile lechwe are endangered.
 The last population count was in 1983.
 At that time the total number of individuals was between 30,000 and 40,000.
 Since the 1980s, the people Nile lechwe share habitat with have been in a state of turmoil.
-Cultural instability, the increasing use of firearms, and multiplying cattle encroaching have all harmed Nile lechwe.
+Cultural instability, the increasing use of firearms, and encroaching livestock grazing have all harmed Nile lechwe habitat and populations.
 The most threatening is a hydroelectric dam built south of their native floodplains in Sudan.
-It will likely disturb the seasonal flooding Nile lechwe and many other wildlife rely on.
+It will likely disturb the seasonal flooding that Nile lechwe and many other wildlife rely on.